moreniekmeijer/backend-lesson-platform/README.md

 |-------|----------|---------------|----------|
 | USER  | user     | user@test.nl  | password |
 | ADMIN | admin    | admin@test.nl | password |

+If you want to register a new user, you should use the invite.code: 'lekkerwaterdichtregistreren'.

 ---